-- 1. The defendant committed the crime of [name specific crime of violence or drug trafficking crime alleged in the indictment] as charged in Count [] of the indictment; and - 2.
-He knowingly possessed a firearm; and - 3.
-His possession of the firearm was in furtherance of the [name specific crime of violence or drug trafficking crime alleged in the indictment].
+- 1. The defendant committed the crime of [name specific crime of violence or drug trafficking crime]; and - 2.
+The defendant knowingly possessed a firearm; and - 3.
+The defendant's possession of the firearm was in furtherance of the [name specific crime of violence or drug trafficking crime alleged in the indictment].